Space-time accessibility supports participation in after-work leisure activities: Results and discussion

-The leisure activity diversity is shaped by space-time accessibility, travel behaviors, and individual attributes.
-Higher accessibility is positively associated with greater location diversity ($\beta = 0.13$, $p < .001$).
-This finding underscores a conceptual alignment between space-time accessibility to leisure opportunities and actual participation in diverse leisure activities.
-In other words, individuals with higher accessibility to leisure opportunities are more likely to translate potential into visits to a broader range of leisure locations.
+Higher accessibility is positively associated with greater leisure participation ($\beta = 0.18$, $p < .001$).
+This finding underscores a conceptual alignment between space-time accessibility to leisure opportunities and actual participation in diverse leisure locations (0.57) and longer duration (0.54).
+In other words, individuals with higher accessibility to leisure opportunities are more likely to translate potential into visits to a broader range of leisure locations and longer activities.

-Trip making also contributes here: longer travel times increase leisure activity time ($\beta = 0.23$, $p = <.001$).
+Mobility also contributes here: longer travel times increase leisure location diversity ($\beta = 0.13$, $p = <.001$).
 From the perspective of utility-maximization, longer travel time can still result in higher overall utility if it enables meaningful leisure engagement \citep{de2016travel}.
-This effect is even stronger than that of SPA directly, underscoring the role of total travel time as a key mediator shaping actual leisure activity participation.
+This effect is around the same magnitude as that of STA directly, underscoring the role of total travel time as a key mediator shaping actual leisure activity participation.

-Lifestyle differences are notable.
-Active mode use is positively associated with leisure activity location diversity ($\beta = 0.23$, $p < .001$).
+Active mode use is positively associated with leisure activity location diversity ($\beta = 0.22$, $p = <.001$).
 Leisure travel is often motivated by social needs, the pursuit of variety, and personal recharge \citep{stauffacher2005diversity}.
 Active transport may facilitate these motivations by providing greater flexibility in route selection and opening up opportunities to access varied leisure spaces such as parks, cafés, or community centers.
-It's plausible that walking or cycling itself becomes part of a user's leisure experience—adding intentionality and value to the travel act.
+It's plausible that walking or cycling itself becomes part of a user's leisure experience---adding intentionality and value to the travel act.

+Individual attributes also shape leisure participation directly.
+Higher education is positively associated with leisure location diversity ($\beta = 0.18$, $p < .001$), consistent with evidence that education expands both awareness of and preference for varied leisure opportunities.
+Conversely, higher local poverty rates ($\beta = -0.16$, $p < .001$) and living in couple-with-children households ($\beta = -0.25$, $p < .001$) are negatively associated with leisure participation, reflecting how economic deprivation and caregiving responsibilities constrain discretionary activity engagement beyond the indirect effects already captured through transport mode and accessibility pathways.